malikalrizky/Devops/DevOps/Day 4 - Version Control System/Day 4 - Version Control System.md

 # git

 git is one of version control system that created by Linus Torvalds, which have top feature called distributed revision control is git storage not only in one storage.
-But everyone involved in the project will get the git database, which make it easier to manage bot offline and online.
+But everyone involved in the project will get the git database, which make it easier to manage both offline and online.

 ![](./media/git.jpg)